 Ultrawide monitors, in a nutshell, are good for gaming; they do not have any disadvantages.
-But whether they are worth it for you, especially considering their higher price, is up to you.
+But it is worth it for you, especially considering its higher price, is up to you.
 One way or the other, a balance is necessary, both in your PC’s specs, as well as your budget.
 Buying an ultrawide for gaming in a 90s PC won’t be a sound decision.
 Firstly, consider a powerful GPU, then a good CPU; then comes the monitor’s refresh rate, and only after that, consider an ultrawide screen.

 - The impact of Technology on the Future of Retirement - April 29, 2023